sharontherese/sharon-kabel/content/post/periti-longform/index.md

 This round was extremely messy, and out of order.
 A lot of names that I thought I had confirmed had to be ‘demoted’ to unconfirmed.
 Sometimes what I thought I found was not substantial enough.
 For example, I did find an Arthur Gibson who was possibly a priest in the 20th century, but that’s not enough to connect him to my list.

-**Round 3: Polish**
+**Phase 3: Literature searches**

 This was a more fun, but still time consuming round.
 Most of it was spent standardizing the Selected Mention column, changing the data from links to a hyperlinked label (such as "Subject of book" or "Mentioned in article").

-**Round 4: The Catholic News Archive**

 I used the Catholic News Archive (CNA) throughout every step of this project.
 Near the end of the project, I used the CNA in two significant ways.

 I did a broad literature search for "expert" or "peritus" in all articles from 1960-1969.
 I used the results to cross-check the Council periti, and to find private periti.
-By the end of the search, I had found almost 40 private periti.
+By the end of the search, I had found about 40 private periti.

 Secondly, I went through my list of stubbornly unconfirmed periti.
 I ran their names through the CNA using all of the search strategies I'd developed over the past 3 months.
 The CNA helped me confirm another 10 periti.